ropensci/rcites/README.md

 While creating this package, we greatly benefited from:

-- [taxize](https://github.com/ropensci/taxize) that helps a lot in structuring this repository/package,
+1. [taxize](https://github.com/ropensci/taxize) that helps a lot in structuring this repository/package,
-- the [Managing secret](https://cran.r-project.org/web/packages/httr/vignettes/secrets.html), a very helpful vignette for packages dealing with API.
+2. the `httr` vignette: [Managing secrets](https://cran.r-project.org/web/packages/httr/vignettes/secrets.html), extremely helpful for packages dealing with API.